America's #1 Rated Reverse Mortgage Lender*

 2006

 The establishment of a loan limit came in 2006.
 At this time, the limit was $417,000.
 Then, the first group of Baby Boomers started turning 62 in 2008, when someone could apply for a reverse mortgage.
-In 2009, the HECM for Purchase was introduced, and Congress increased the HECM loan limit to the current limit of $1,209,750.
+In 2009, the HECM for Purchase was introduced.

-Between 2010 and today, several changes were made to improve the HECM product; the recession left many people skeptical of how and if a HECM could protect them as they age.
+Between 2010 and the present, several changes have been made to improve the HECM product.
+The recession left many people skeptical about how and whether a HECM could protect them as they age.
 Among the changes:

 Additional Resources: